isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 -------------

 Cool!
-Some of the COSMIC samples are close to the COAD tissue type!
+The top COSMIC hit is similar to the COAD tissue type (colon)!
 Looks like there's some noise, but overall the mutation signature may be useful.

 Thanks for joining us this month!